Benefits Of Digital Signal Processing Alarm Sensors.

 For all its benefits in high end sensors, there are times that low-cost DSP is used to cover up inadequacies like low quality, single-element pyros, inferior lenses and poor circuit design, while DSP itself may be poorly conceived and executed.

-Rigorous walk testing in complex test environments is the best way to establish potential sensor performance in the field.
+Rigorous walk testing in complex test environments is the best way to establish potential digital signal processing alarm sensors performance in the field.